What is a competitive environment?

 1. SWOT analysis

 Albert Humphrey is credited with originating SWOT analysis in the 1960s.
-It’s a simple yet powerful tool for competitive analysis, as it forces you to consider both your internal and external environments.
+It’s a simple yet powerful tool for competitive analysis, as it forces you to consider your internal and external environments.

 Strengths and weaknesses are internal factors, whereas opportunities and threats come from the external environment.
 Competitive analysis using SWOT will help you make the most of your company’s strengths, minimize its weaknesses, and take advantage of opportunities while being aware of potential threats.